 the early 1900s.
 These slowly disappeared as new commercial and industrial buildings were constructed.
-Will and Emma Richter built their first bakery on Laredo near Fifth Street (Durango/César Chávez) in 1887.
+Will and Emma Richter built their first bakery on Laredo near Fifth Street (Durango/Chávez) in 1887.
 Over thirty years later they built a new, modern plant between Laredo and San Pedro Creek, today occupied by Bill Miller Bar-B-Q.

 By the early 1900s the neighborhood south of the market and west of the creek had attracted saloons and merchants who presided over small shops.
 These merchants included newly arrived immigrants from Italy, China, and Mexico, as well as African American residents.
-It also became the center of the town's well-publicized red light district that was advertised in the 1912 publication, The Blue Book for Visitors, Tourists, and Those Seeking a Good Time While in San Antonio, Texas, 1911-1912.39
+It also became the center of the town's well-publicized red light district that was advertised in the 1912 publication, The Blue Book for Visitors, Tourists, and Those Seeking a Good Time While in San Antonio, Texas, 1911-1912.

-North of the red light district, market, and Milam Park, the Sisters of Charity of the Incarnate Word had relocated their infirmary from Military Plaza to Houston Street in 1875.
-The facility continued to grow into a multi-building complex known as Santa Rosa Hospital (now Children's Hospital of San Antonio), attracting doctors and pharmacists to the area.
+North of the red light district, market, and Milam Park, the Sisters of Charity of the Incarnate Word had relocated their infirmary from Military Plaza to Presidio (Houston) Street in 1875.
+The facility continued to grow into a multi-building complex known as Santa Rosa Hospital, attracting doctors and pharmacists to the area.